-Managing Director, OPWDD Services, Helen Keller Services for the Blind
+Executive Director, Helen Keller Services for the Blind

-Before becoming managing director, she served as director of day habilitation services and psychometrist.
+Before becoming executive director, Ms. LoCurto was responsible for all rehabilitation and social services in Nassau County, including the day habilitation and residential habilitation programs.
+She also had served as director of day habilitation services and psychometrist.
 In these roles, Ms. LoCurto was responsible for day-to-day operations and psychological evaluations for the blind and visually impaired.
 She began her career as the school psychologist intern for the Copiague Public Schools on Long Island.